 Coriander is a bit hardier and fine growing outdoors, it’s a key ingredient in oriental cooking and lovely in salads too.
 Make sure you plant this one little and often, as it will flower and go to seed quickly.
 Thyme and rosemary are happy outdoors, they are both slower-growing so I usually buy these as established plants.

 A quick word on growing mint – it’s brilliant for new potatoes, herbal tea and cocktails, but make sure you grow it in a pot.
 Plant it in the garden and it’ll take over before you know it!

 OK, this is a fruit not a vegetable, but I couldn’t leave them out!
 Home-grown strawberries taste amazing, and they’re not fussy plants to grow.
 If you can get hold of some plants they’re well worth a try.

 You can plant strawberry plants straight into the soil from April onwards.
-If space is tight they look great growing in containers and hanging baskets, this is also an easy way to protect the fruits from damp ground, slugs and snails.
+If space is tight they look great growing in containers, hanging baskets and modular raised beds that you can build yourself, this is also an easy way to protect the fruits from damp ground, slugs and snails.

 More inspiration on easy to grow vegetables and grow your own

 For more inspiration on vegetable gardening for beginners and easy to grow vegetables, take a look at these posts.

 You could also browse these Pinterest boards for ideas:https://www.pinterest.co.uk/growingfamilyuk/grow-your-own/ https://www.pinterest.co.uk/growingfamilyuk/growing-plants-from-seed/